Vinatulo/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. mkdir /tmp/my_first_directory will Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 7. mv /tmp/betty /tmp/my_first_directory will Move the file betty from /tmp/ to /tmp/my_first_directory.
 8. rm will delete betty from the specified directory.
-9. rm -r will delete the my first directory in tmp
+9. rm -r will delete the my first directory in tmp.
+10. cd . will change working directory to the previous.